Photon1c/FrogSwarms/README.md

 <details>
 <summary>Updates</summary>

 2.23.2025 The [super researcher](scripts/super_researcher.py) script is now available.
 It serves as a starting test script for future swarms deployments.

+In addition, the [commodities broker](scripts/commodities_broker.py) is available.
 </details>